Tell a friend about this page.

 Workshops commonly requested by ENGL 1100 instructors include those which focus on helping students understand the writing process, while ENGL 1200 instructors typically request workshops that are designed to help students learn the skills involved in research writing.
 Each workshop provides a discussion of specific writing principle(s) as well as exercises which help reinforce the concept(s) covered.

-Some of the workshops the Studio currently offers focus on:
+Some of the workshops The Bate Center currently offers focus on:

 • Thesis Statements and Introductions